study-groups/geometric-study-group/README.md

 - [Categories: the Mathematics of Connection](http://www.ipam.ucla.edu/abstract/?tid=17436&pcode=MI2022): by John Baez.
 As we move from the paradigm of modeling one single self-contained system at a time to modeling "open systems" which interact with their - perhaps unmodeled - environment, category theory becomes a useful tool.
 It gives a mathematical language to describe the interface between an open system and its environment, the process of composing open systems along their interfaces, and how the behavior of a composite system relates to the behaviors of its parts.

+## Code examples

+- [graphml-tutorials](https://github.com/mims-harvard/graphml-tutorials): From Machine Learning for Medicine and Science @ Harvard.
+Graph machine learning provides a powerful toolbox to learn representations from any arbitrary graph structure and use learned representations for a variety of downstream tasks.

 ## Advanced material

 - [Algebraic topology](https://www.youtube.com/playlist?list=PL8yHsr3EFj52yxQGxQoxwOtjIEtxE2BWx): by Richard Borcherds, [Allen Hatcher's books](https://pi.math.cornell.edu/~hatcher/#ATI) are recommended.